Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Preliminaries

+This oracle essentially requires that we can terminate at any time and restart, therefore many real-world applications including games and physics simulation (e.g., OpenFOAM~\citep{weller1998tensorial}) admit this oracle.
+This oracle is also used in the analysis~\citep{agarwal2020optimality} (see Algorithm 1,3 and Assumption 6.3 therein).

+The oracle is essential in analysis, technically because policy gradient methods need to estimate the values.
+This is the same reason as in the single-agent setting~\citep{agarwal2020optimality}.
+Moreover, we believe this sampling oracle is not a strong assumption: it only requires that we can terminate at any time and restart.
+This is much weaker than the generative model assumption.
+The generative model assumes that one can query \emph{any} state-action pair where we only require we can restart from a fixed initial distribution.

-We call $(\pi_1^*,\pi_2^*)$ a pair of Nash equilibrium (NE) if the following inequalities hold for all state distribution $\rho$, policy $\pi_1$, policy $\pi_2$:
+\citet{shapley1953stochastic} show that $(x^*,f^*)$ is a pair of Nash equilibrium (NE) if the following inequalities hold for any state distribution $\rho$ and policy pair $(x,f)$:

 NE always exists for discounted two-player zero-sum Markov Games~\citep{filar2012competitive}.
-In practice, we seek to find an approximate pair of NE instead of exact solution.
-The goal of this paper is to output a policy $\pi_1$ that makes the metric small where $\rho$ is some state distribution of interest.
-This measure can be seen as a generalized one-sided approximate NE, which has been used by \citet{daskalakis2007progress, goos2018near, deligkas2017computing, babichenko2020communication,daskalakis2020independent}.
+In practice, we seek to find an approximate pair of NE instead of an exact solution.
+The goal of this paper is to output a policy $x$ that makes the metric

+small where $\rho$ is some state distribution of interest.
+This metric measures the performance of $x$ against the worst-case $f$.
+If it is less than $\epsilon$, we call $x$ an one-sided $\epsilon$-approximate NE, \footnote{From an optimization perspective, the sampling complexity of finding a solution so that both the min and max player are approximate NE scales only twice as large as that in one-sided case, since we may apply algorithms with the roles switched.} it has been used by~\citep{daskalakis2007progress, goos2018near, deligkas2017computing, babichenko2020communication,daskalakis2020independent}.